Siren suit: Construction

 Siren suits were constructed in a loose-cut design, with zippered or button closures, an optional belt, and large simple pockets.
 The suits were made of many fabrics, most typically wool, cotton, or other materials available under clothing rationing.
 Suits could be bought ready-made or could be hand-made with a pattern and available fabrics.
 Some suits had a panel at the back that opened to allow the wearer to use a toilet without removing the entire suit.

 In popular culture

 Winston Churchill was a famous wearer, having a pin stripe version, which he wore during the war years and then for portraits by Oscar Nemon and Frank O. Salisbury in the 1950s.
 Another suit, made of bottle-green velvet, was created for him by Turnbull & Asser.
 Austin Reed also made him a suit.
 In 2002, one of his grey pinstripe suits was sold for £29,875.

-These suits form a common motif in descriptions of war-time childhoods.
+The suits are a common motif in descriptions of war-time childhoods.